reticulardev/xside/docs/overview.md

 snake_case style was maintained.
 Anyone who has worked with PyGObject, the GTK bind to Python, will feel right at home.

+This is a project based on QtWidgets and for now there are no plans to support QML.

 ## Conclusion

 As Qt Company progresses with CSD support, this project will be improved.
 And